EvolEcolGroup/pastclim/cran-comments.md

-On all testing environment (see below), I only get a note because of the package being a new submission (expected), and a false positive for mispelling (palaeoclimate is an existing word and IS spelled correctly).
+On all testing environment (see below), I only get a note because of the package being a new submission (expected), and a false positive for mispelling (palaeoclimate is an existing word and IS spelled correctly; the rest are parts of the author list of the paper describing the package).

 ## R CMD check results
 On all systems: